top of page

 Tuberculosis (TB) Vaccination

-Did you know that Tuberculosis (TB) can affect the brain and nervous system?
+Did you know that Tuberculosis (TB) can affect the brain and central nervous system?

 This can result in permanent damage/disability and can be fatal if left untreated.